mtsch/Ripserer.jl/joss/paper.md

 understanding the codebase does not require knowing C++, which is a notoriously difficult language to learn.

-Out benchmarks (results available in this project's documentation) show that Ripserer's performance is very close to that of Ripser.
+Our benchmarks (results available in the documentation) show that Ripserer's performance is very close to that of Ripser.
 It tends to be slightly slower for dense inputs and slightly faster for very sparse inputs.
 In the cubical case, we compared it to Cubical Ripser.
 There the performance was worse, taking up to 3 times as long to compute some results.
 This is expected as Cubical Ripser is much more specialized for its use case and even splits its code into different repositories for different dimensions.

 We have not compared performance with newer, parallel implementations such as Ripser++ or lock-free Ripser.
 Judging from the benchmarks they provide, we expect them to perform much